-Crudeness and Creoloe
+Crudeness and Creole Part 4

-Darryl Wawa: "I am a a Port-au-Prince born Haitian-American who studied Photography and Creative writing.
+Darryl Wawa: "I am a Port-au-Prince born Haitian-American who studied Photography and Creative writing.
 I enjoy chocolate and good books.
 That said, maybe a movie is a good book.
 I love to work with images and words and their pairing."